Craft With Letters (And Animals!)

 Cut the eyeball with scissors.
 Be careful to leave the black marker on the eye so that it will pop.

 Next create the second part of the eye, the pupil.
-Draw the pupil to just fit inside the eyeball and slightly shorter.
-It will be about 1” long.
+Draw the pupil to just fit inside the eyeball and be slightly shorter.
+It will be about one inch long.
 Do not trace with a black marker as a pencil is easily seen on black construction paper.

 Step 7: Assembling "F" Is for Falcon

-*Note before gluing: If creating more than one Falcon for multiple kids, just use you're already finished cut out pieces as templates.
-The letter “F”, wing, feathers, talons and other parts can easily be duplicated.
+Note before gluing: If creating more than one falcon for multiple kids, just use your already finished cut-out pieces as templates.
+The letter "F," wing, feathers, talons, and other parts can easily be duplicated.
 Create as many pieces as needed, then cut them out.
 A quick way to do this is to stack a few pieces of paper and cut more than one out at a time.
 This will save you lots of time!